quaxlyqueen/one-ai/README.md

-One AI - Name TBD, this is just the shortest name I could think of and IDRC
+One AI - Name TBD, this is just the shortest name I could think of.
+Also, user beware, this project is scuffed.
+Very early WIP.

 INSTALLATION: